Thursday, September 29, 2022

 Actual Price: ~$50 depending on market

-Conclusion: You're paying for the story and the small-batch craft in this whiskey.
+Conclusion: You're paying for this whiskey's story and small-batch craft.
 The farm where this is made and the crops are grown is picturesque and was even featured on Martha Stewart Wedding in 2013, an odd accolade to feature on your website.
-If you are around the Thousand Islands please check out their facility, but I wouldn't buy a dram of this if I were out of the area.
+If you are around the Thousand Islands, please check out their facility, but I would only buy a dram of this if I were in the area.
 Of course, you should support local and small businesses, but you don't need to buy a case of this.
 Maybe another batch or another barrel.
 Or try some of their other spirits.
 The distillery offers a lovely selection of vodka, moonshine, liqueurs, and gin.
 This particular whiskey falls flat for the price.

 Fact Sheet: